-Adjusting to music dynamics is a very important skill for being a successful drummer.
+Dynamic drumming is a very important skill in Jazz drumming.
 In this blog post I’ll teach you what music dynamics are, how to adjust to them and when you need to do it.

 Lately on Instagram I see many young drummers playing everything at one dynamic level, LOUD!
 Their playing is either ON or OFF.
 It’s like they have an on and off switch for their drumming.
 There’s no dynamic level in between.